The Full ‘Beaver Moon’ Makes A Festive Appearance On Thanksgiving Night

 If you do go out to enjoy some fresh air in the crisp autumn night, you stand a good chance of catching a glimpse of Mars and Saturn as well.
 The two planets will join the “Beaver Moon” in the western sky, reports Space, although they might be difficult to spot under the glare of the full moon.

 The next day, the moon will catch up with Aldebaran, the 13th brightest star in the night sky.
 The moon and the star — which marks the eye of the bull in the Taurus constellation — will share the same celestial longitude around dusk, appearing together in the sky at 4:11 p.m.
-EST on November 23.
+ET on November 23.